 I personally do it all the time, but most people never even consider it.
 This is where you need to find ways to encourage them.

-My favorite method is to just outright ask people if they could take a moment and leave a review.
+My favourite method is to just outright ask people if they could take a moment and leave a review.

 Others prefer a less obvious approach, such as placing signs around their business directing customers to check out their social pages.